ethereum/consensus-specs/specs/networking/p2p-interface.md

 )
 ```

 Requests blocks by their block roots.
-The response is a list of `BeaconBlock` with the same length as the request.
-Blocks are returned in order of the request and any missing/unknown blocks are left empty (SSZ null `BeaconBlock`).
+The response is a list of `BeaconBlock` whose length is less or equal to the number of requested blocks.
+It may be less in the case that the responding peer is missing blocks.

-`RecentBeaconBlocks` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).
+`BeaconBlocksByRoot` is primarily used to recover recent blocks (ex. when receiving a block or attestation whose parent is unknown).

+Both the request and the response should not be encoded as an SSZ-container.

 Clients MUST support requesting blocks since the latest finalized epoch.

+Clients MUST respond with at least one block, if they have it.

+Clients MAY respond with fewer blocks than requested, for example when the size of the response would exceed `REQ_RESP_MAX_SIZE` or `SSZ_MAX_LIST_SIZE`.

 ## The discovery domain: discv5